kubernetes/kubernetes/docs/user-guide/kubectl/kubectl_expose.md

 ## kubectl expose

-Take a replication controller, service, or pod and expose it as a new Kubernetes Service
+Take a replication controller, service, deployment or pod and expose it as a new Kubernetes Service

 ### Synopsis